costycnc/grbl_costycnc/grbl_costycnc_1.1/Readme.md

        1. download https://github.com/costycnc/grbl_costycnc (for original https://github.com/gnea/grbl)
        2. extract zip and open folder
-       3. Arduino Sketch > Include Library > Add .zip library  ... select grbl folder from inside of grbl-1.1h.20190825 folder
-       ( for grbl original select grbl folder from inside of grbl-1.1h.20190825 folder)
+       3. Arduino Sketch > Include Library > Add .zip library  ... select grbl folder from inside of grbl_costycnc_1.1 folder ( for grbl original select grbl folder from inside of grbl-1.1h.20190825 folder)
-       4. Now library is installed in Mydocuments/Arduino/librariesyou can see grbl folder that contain all files 5.In Arduino Tools >  i select Board "Arduino nano" and Processor  Atmega328P(old bootloader) and Port ( The difference of old and new bootloader is only bauds 57600 vs 115200) 6.Open Arduino File > Examples > Grbl > GrblUpload ( appear only if library is installed successfully)
+       4. Now library is installed in Mydocuments/Arduino/libraries you can see grbl folder that contain all files 5.In Arduino Tools >  i select Board "Arduino nano" and Processor  Atmega328P(old bootloader) and Port ( The difference of old and new bootloader is only bauds 57600 vs 115200) 6.Open Arduino File > Examples > Grbl > GrblUpload ( appear only if library is installed successfully)